ArtinTheCoder/Spawner-Godot-Plugin/README.md

 4. Then, in the **Spawner**, set that **CollisionShape** as the **spawn area**.

 In the **signals**:
-* Receive a signal on how many enemies are spawned.
+* Emits a signal on how many enemies are spawned.

+* Emits a signal that passes a parameter of the object spawned.

-* Receive a signal once that spawner finished spawning.
+* Emits a signal once that spawner finished spawning.

 Here is an example on what the signal connections would look like in your level script: